LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Related Work

 \subsection{Efficient Large Multimodal Models (LMMs)}

 Large Language Models (LLMs) such as GPT-4~\citep{gpt4}, LLaMA~\citep{touvron2023llama}, Mistral~\citep{jiang2023mistral}, and Gemini~\citep{team2023gemini} have demonstrated strong question answering and reasoning capabilities over text.
 Large Multimodal Models (LMMs)~\citep{liu2023llava,zhu2023minigpt,yin2023survey,zhang2024mm} extend these reasoning capabilities to images, where given an image and an associated question, a vision encoder and an LLM are leveraged to generate text responses in a chat format.
 More recent works extend whole-image understanding into region-level understanding~\citep{cai2023vipllava,zhang2023gpt4roi,peng2023kosmos,chen2023shikra}, video understanding~\citep{lin2023video,zhang2023video} and 3D scene understanding~\citep{3dllm}.
-Such works typically feed the visual tokens directly into the LLM as prefix tokens, via either MLP~\citep{liu2023improvedllava}, Qformer~\citep{instructblip, zhu2023minigpt}, or resampler~\citep{alayrac2022flamingo}.
+Such works typically feed the visual tokens directly into the LLM as prefix tokens, via either an MLP~\citep{liu2023improvedllava}, Qformer~\citep{instructblip, zhu2023minigpt}, or resampler~\citep{alayrac2022flamingo}.
 The number of visual tokens can be prohibitively long, especially when the images are high-resolution~\citep{liu2024llava,GPT4V_System_Card}.
-In this paper, we reduce the number of visual tokens by leveraging the similarity between the class token and the spatial patch tokens.
+In this paper, we reduce the number of visual tokens with a novel adaptive prune and merge procedure.